Satan-Claws/Presentations/thesis_script_lol.md

 ## 7.4 Checking Model with CBMC
 We used CBMC (C Bounded Model Checker) with various flags to check our model, including specifying properties, enabling traces, injecting bugs, and using fixed initialization.
+The key flags we used include:
+- --property main.assertion.X: This allows us to target specific assertions in the code
+- --trace-hex: Produces a detailed trace output when violations are found
+- -DINJECT_DUPLICATE_VOTE_BUG: Enables our duplicate vote bug implementation
+- -DUSE_FIXED_INIT: Forces a specific initial state to focus the verification

 ## 7.5 CBMC-style Pseudocode
+This part of the code is just to visualize the main loop of the CBMC code.
+The pseudocode looks like this:

+init_states();
+__CPROVER_assume(check_property());
+where we intialize the states

+for (int k = 0; k < varK; k++) {
+    apply_transition();
+    __CPROVER_assume(check_property());
+}
+which means we enter the loop and assume the property we are concerned holds good with after each transition

+apply_transition();

+here we take a final transition before asserting our safety property

+assert(check_safety_property());

-Our verification approach initializes states, assumes properties hold, applies transitions while assuming properties, and then checks if the safety property holds after the final transition.
+In summary or verification approach initializes states, assumes properties hold, applies transitions while assuming properties, and then checks if the safety property holds after the final transition.

-## Now, we can move on to the Experimentation and the Results
+## Now, we can finally move on to the Experimentation and the Results

 ## 8.1 Goals
 Our experimental goals were: